beached/daw_json_link/readme.md

 ## Intro
 ###### [Top](#content)

-JSON Link allows serializing and deserializing of C++ data types and JSON using a predefined schema.
-The underlying premise is the constructor of C++ data structures can be called with the JSON object's members.
-The parsers goal isn't conformance.
-It should be stricter in many ways, but somethings will not be checked(e.g. trailing commas).
-The serializer generates conforming, minimal JSON.
+JSON Link allows serializing and deserializing of C++ data types and JSON using a predefined mapping or ad hoc.
+The underlying premise is the constructor of C++ data structures can be called with the JSON object's members parsed to the parameters of the construct.
+If browsing JSON data structures, you can still benefit from both generic and custom parsers build from the mappings.
+The parsers goal isn't conformance as it does optionally allow comments, but it does allow trailing commas too.
+The serializer generates conforming and minimal JSON.
-Mapping of custom data structures is done by specializing ```daw::json::json_data_contract``` for type ```T```.
+Mapping of custom data structures is done by specializing ```daw::json::json_data_contract``` for type your data type.
+This is hierarchical, so a class `T` can have a member `U` that is already mapped.
 There are two parts to the trait `json_data_contract`, first is a type alias named ```type``` that maps JSON object members by name to the arguments of the C++ data structures constructor.
 Second, an optional, static method with a signatures like ```static tuple<MemberTypes> to_json_data( T const & )``` which returns a tuple of calculated for referenced members corresponding to the previous mapping. `to_json_data` is only required if serialization is wanted.
 For example a `json_data_contract` for a `Coordinate` class could look like
 ```c++